JupiterOne/sdk/docs/integrations/development.md

 found using [vis-network](https://visjs.github.io/vis-network/docs/network/).

 The `visualize` command accepts an optional parameter `--data-dir` allowing the user to specify a custom directory to read JSON files from.
-By default the `visualize` command will read from the `.j1-integrations/graph` directory generated by the `collect` command.
+By default, the `visualize` command will read from the `.j1-integrations/graph` directory generated by the `collect` command.